The Parthenon, Perfection and Paul

 Destruction of 1687

-I appreciate the huge undertaking that Greece and other organizations are engaged in to reconstruct this edifice.
-The patience, skill and understanding are clearly as advanced as Ictinus and Callicrates.
-While the years have certainly worn down the monument, it is heartbreaking to learn that this extraordinary survivor was doing relatively well until the Turks decided to use it for gunpowder storage in 1687.
-When Captain-General Morosini made a direct hit to the ammunition, the gunpowder exploded, collapsing the cella and destroying most of the Phidias freeze.
+The huge undertaking of reconstructing the perfection of this edifice is certainly to be appreciated.
+The patience, skill and understanding by Greece and these organizations, are clearly as advanced as Ictinus and Callicrates of old.
+While years have certainly worn down the monument, it is heartbreaking to learn that it could be in even better shape now.
+This extraordinary surviving edifice was doing relatively well until the Turks decided to use it for gunpowder storage in 1687.
+When Captain-General Morosini made a direct hit to the ammunition, the gunpowder inside exploded.
+Causing the collapse of the cella and destroying most of the Phidas freeze.

 Mars Hill

 Our final view of this incredible group of buildings was from Mars Hill.
 An equally rocky, but much smaller outcropping to the north-west of the Acropolis.
-Besides being a spectacular view of the Parthenon and Erectheum, this site, known in Greek as Areopagus, is also considered sacred.
-As Christians, we recognize this hill as the location of Paul’s sermon to the men of Athens about the “unknown God.”
+Along side the Parthenon, this spectacular view can be considered perfection.
+From the hilltop you can enjoy sites of the Parthenon and Erectheum far below.

 Apostle Paul

-Imagining the apostle Paul standing here, pointing south-east to the masterful works, still intact and functioning, as the ultimate visual aide for his elite Athenian audience.
-Acts 17:16-34.
-Tradition teaches that this speech was to help Athenians listening to understand that this unknown god is actually Jehovah, the God of the Hebrews and Savior of the world.
+Traditions teach that this speech was to help Athenians listen and understand more about the “unknown God.”
+To truly declare that this God is Jehovah, the God of the Hebrews, and the Savior of the world.
 Knowing that Paul’s sermons were often unappreciated, I reflected on his unwavering dedication.
-While the Athenians on the 1st century BC must certainly have been proud of their monuments and the perfection they display, Paul’s message was about a perfect Redeemer.
+While the Athenians in the 1st century BC must certainly have been proud of their monuments, Paul’s message was about a perfect Redeemer.
 The Son of God that offered his life for ours.

 Visiting Greece Today

-Thankfully tourists and pilgrims alike can still walk among the somewhat preserved ruins, contemplating history, science, religion and art of the ancient Greeks.
-Today, the message of Paul is embraced by most many modern Athenians, as Greece remains predominantly Christian and followers of the Greek Orthodox Church.
+Thankfully tourists and pilgrims alike can still walk among the somewhat preserved ruins.
+During which they contemplate history, science, religion, and art of the ancient Greeks.
+Today, the message of Paul is embraced by most many modern Athenians.
+Greece now proudly remains predominantly Christian and followers of the Greek Orthodox Church.

 Facebook